hpaluch-pil/ansible-playbooks/README.md

 # Example: custom "own" CA certificate

-There are playbooks to create custom CA certificate and make it trusted.
+There are playbooks to create custom CA certificate make it trusted and use it to generate and sign Web server certificate and add it to local nginx web server.
 Please follow [own-ca/README.md](own-ca/README.md) for instructions.